#43 Human Connection

-In our fast paced consumer driven social-media loving world – human connection is on the decline.
+In our fast-paced, consumer-driven, social-media loving world – human connection is on the decline.
 Though individuals are connected to more and more people electronically, studies have shown a reduction in physical social connections.
 Connecting to each other is a critical part of our human experience.
-It builds community and gives us a better understanding of our planet, allowing us to become better stewards of the Earth.
+It builds community and gives us a better understanding of our earth – allowing us to better care for our precious planet.

 Humanity & Connection:

 The human race has relied heavily on social connections throughout history.
 Survival hasn’t always been as easy as it is today.
-We used to rely on other people for safety, hunting, gathering, and creating structures.
-A community was needed to make the collective work.
+We used to rely on other people for safety, hunting, gathering, and creating structures; a community was needed to make the collective work.
 This is still true today.
 The collective will only work when people come together to build a better world.
-Depression, suicide, and overall unhappiness are on the rise, and many experts believe it is due to lack of human connection.
-No longer are we spending time with our loved ones, or supporting other members of our community.
-Lack of human connection is causing our world to become increasingly less personable.
-Take a look at these facts on human connection.
+Depression, suicide, and overall unhappiness are on the rise, and many experts believe it is due to the lack of human connection.
+No longer are we spending time with our loved ones, or supporting other members of our community; instead, our self interests are dictating the way we interact with one another.